Vytran® Automated Glass Processors

 Several optional add-ons are available for these systems to enable specialized applications.
 The GPXWCS Liquid Cooling System helps cool the furnace assembly when the filaments are used for extended heating times and is recommended for customers interested in creating long fiber tapers.
 It comes included with the high-power GPX3600 and can be purchased as an add-on for the GPX3400.
 Multi-fiber holder bottom inserts are used when fabricating couplers or combiners and are designed to hold two or three fibers in close proximity during heating.
+The GPXM45 bottom insert with 45° mirror is an optional accessory for providing an additional method for inspection of fiber end faces and alignment of fiber components.
 Thorlabs also offers a Fiber Taper Software Add-On and Taper Handling Fixtures (sold below), which include software application files and fixture upgrades that enable high repeatability when fabricating and handling microtapers, nanotapers, fused fiber couplers, or wavelength division multiplexers.
 The software add-on and fixtures can be purchased separately or together as a kit.
 We also offer the GPXCFXL Fixture that supports the positioning of fiber bundles during combiner fabrication.
 The GPXL1 Gooseneck Light is available for end-view illumination of the fiber or for general lighting during alignment.
 It can be mounted to the left or right side of the workstation.

 |Compatible Vytran Fiber Processing Systems|